Digital Twins: McKean-Pontryagin Control for Partially Observed Physical Twins: Numerical examples

-between the trajectory of the physical twin, $X_t^\dagger$, and the mean state of its digital twin, $m_t^x$, which remains bounded over the whole simulation interval regardless of the value of $U_{\rm max}$.
+between the trajectory of the physical twin, $X_t^\dagger$, and the mean state of its digital twin, $m_t^x$, which remains bounded throughout the simulation interval regardless of the value of $U_{\rm max}$.

-In order to investigate the computational robustness of our approach in terms of ensemble sizes, we display in Figures \ref{fig4}, \ref{fig5}, and \ref{fig6} the corresponding results for $M=4$.
-We remind the reader that additive inflation is used in (\ref{eq:inflation}) which avoids $C_t^{xx}$ from becoming close to singular.
-The results agree well with those for $M=100$ and demonstrate a desirable computational robustness of the proposed methodology.
+In order to investigate the computational robustness of our approach in terms of ensemble sizes, in Figures \ref{fig4}, \ref{fig5}, and \ref{fig6} we show the corresponding results for $M=4$.
+We remind the reader that additive inflation is used in (\ref{eq:inflation}) which avoids $C_t^{xx}$ from becoming singular.
+The results agree well with those for $M=100$ and demonstrate the desirable computational robustness of the proposed methodology.